Henchel-Santillan/LunaUI/README.md

 4. Run the `ninja` command.
 5. Run `start LunaUI.exe`.

-An alternative to doing steps 3 to 5 is to use the build-lunaui.bat script in the `scripts` directory.
-Ensure that the cmake option variables are configured for your setup.
+An alternative to doing steps 3 to 5 is to use the `build-lunaui.bat` script in the `scripts` directory.
+Ensure that the CMake option variables are configured for your setup.

 ## Pre-Release Omissions
 * Configuring blocking (polling) method to work with UART and STM32 Virtual COM Port Driver via Micro USB Type-B connection